 The District recognizes a subscription-based IT arrangement liability and an intangible right-to-use subscription IT asset (subscription IT asset) in the government-wide financial statements.
 The District measures the subscription-based IT arrangement liability at the present value of payments expected to be made during the subscription term.
-Subsequently, the subscription-based IT arrangement liability is reduced by the principal portion of subscription payments made.
-The right-to-use subscription IT asset is initially measured as the initial amount of the subscription-based IT arrangement liability, plus certain initial direct costs.
+Subsequently, the subscription-based IT arrangement liability is reduced by the principal portion of subscription-based IT arrangement liability, plus certain initial direct costs.
+Subsequently, the right-to-use subscription initial direct costs.
 Subsequently, the right-to-use subscription IT asset is amortized on a straight-line basis over the subscription term or useful life of the underlying asset.